MaliParag/CodeReviewGuidelines/guidelines.md

 ## Reviewer's responsibilities

 #### Review changes within SLA
+Decline to review if you won't be able to review within SLA.

 #### Use tags like optional and required while adding comments
 Make it very clear what comments are optional to fix and what comments should be fixed.
+Appreciate good work when you like something using "kudos" prefix.
+Use "nit" prefix when you are nitpicking.

 #### Cite references while adding comments
 If the comment is related to coding style cite language specific coding style guidelines.
 For example, for CPP reviewers could cite guidelines from https://github.com/isocpp/CppCoreGuidelines.
 If comment is related to engineering practice, cite appropriate documents and provide links to the documents.